 - Deploy LPIs at targeted intersections.

-Downtown Signal Timing Project
+Downtown Signal Retiming Project

-The Nashville Department of Transportation and Multimodal Infrastructure (NDOT) implementing Leading Pedestrian Intervals (LPI) and signal timing enhancements in the downtown area.
-These changes aim to optimize signal timings for 108 intersections in Downtown Nashville in accordance with the Vision Zero Implementation Plan and Connect Downtown Action Plan and provide a safer experience for people walking.
+NDOT implemented Leading Pedestrian Intervals (LPI) and signal timing enhancements in the downtown area April 2025.
+These changes aimed to optimize signal timings for 108 intersections in Downtown Nashville in accordance with the Vision Zero Implementation Plan and Connect Downtown Action Plan and provide a safer experience for people walking.